6 Ways to Get Military Travel Discounts

 Shop My Exchange is a huge online catalog of products ranging from jewelry and watches to furniture and small appliances – and travel items, like swimwear and luggage, too.

 All items are steeply discounted for veterans and active duty military.
-For example, you can get the normally-$257 Piel leather duffel bag for $194 via Shop My Exchange when logged in.
+For example, you can get the normally-$464 Piel leather carry on bag for $194 via Shop My Exchange when logged in.

 Colorado-based writer Kristin Jenny focuses on lifestyle and wellness.
 She is a regular contributor to The Penny Hoarder.
 Reporting from former Penny Hoarder contributor Sarah Kuta is included in this report.
-Staff writer/editor Tiffany Wendeln Connors updated this post.
+Deputy editor Tiffany Wendeln Connors updated this post.